PHASE 3 OF 7

 Can a judge use it and understand it?

-Working product with a polished happy path.
-The core flow is smooth, the UI is clean on the main screens, and the demo tells a story.
-Edge cases don't matter — the golden path does.
+A polished happy path.
+The core flow is smooth, the main screens are clean, and the demo tells a story.
+Edge cases don't matter.
+The golden path does.

 You don't have to climb every rung at the hackathon.
-If your Lego library is strong, you might start at step 2 or 3 on day one.
-Pre-validation compresses the ladder — that's the whole advantage.
+A strong Lego library lets you start at step 2 or 3 on day one.
+Pre-validation compresses the ladder, and that's the whole advantage.

 Two-Way Door Decisions